isomerpages/nea-sgclean/index.md

     - infopic:
         title: Let's be socially responsible.
         subtitle:
-        description: There are simple, everyday steps that everyone can take to contribute to better personal and public hygiene standards around us.
+        description: There are simple, everyday steps that everyone can take to improve our hygiene standards.
-        button: Practise our 7 habits of good public hygiene
+        button: Adopt the 7 habits of good public hygiene
         url: /resources/advisories/
         image: /images/sgcleanlogo.jpg
-        alt: Practise our 7 habits of good public hygiene
+        alt: Adopt the 7 habits of good public hygiene
     - infopic:
         title: Learn more about the SG Clean quality mark
         subtitle: